Douglas C. Heggie: Education and career

 Educated at George Heriot's School in Edinburgh, Scotland (Captain and Dux 1965), he spent a decade as an undergraduate student (Wrangler 1968), graduate student (PhD 1973), and research fellow (1972–1976) at Trinity College, Cambridge and Institute of Theoretical Astronomy.
 Following his appointment to a Lectureship (1975) at the then Department of Mathematics in Edinburgh, his entire professional career has been based there, with prolonged research visits to Princeton, Cambridge, Kyoto, and Warsaw.

 He was appointed Professor of Mathematical Astronomy at the University of Edinburgh in 1994, has held visiting professorships at Université Louis Pasteur, Strasbourg and Yukawa Institute for Theoretical Physics, Kyoto, and an honorary professorship at Heriot-Watt University, Edinburgh.

 Among other indicators of esteem, he has served as the President of Commission 37 of the International Astronomical Union, on the Council of the Royal Astronomical Society of London (Triennium 1982–1985), as an Editor of long standing of its main research journal, Monthly Notices, as well as an Advisory Editor of the Journal for the History of Astronomy.

 Honours

 Recipient of the Tyson Medal (1969) and Smith's Prize (1971).
 Elected Fellow of the Royal Society of Edinburgh (1989).
+Recipient of the Eddington Medal of the Royal Astronomical Society (2025).